It’s 5:30 on a Sunday morning and you wake from your slumber to hear the kids stirring in their bedrooms down the hall.

 1. Ask yourself, if someone were actually standing next to me and supplying the same commentary, how would I handle it?
 You’d probably respond with something like, Thanks anyway, but I’m leaving now.

-2. Without getting sucked into debate, each time you notice the Inner Critic, take a pause.
+2. Take a pause.
+Without getting sucked into debate, each time you notice the Inner Critic, take a pause.

 3. Breathing in, recognize the voice of criticism, and whatever it’s implying about you or doing to your emotional state.
 Acknowledge that experience without needing to either banish it or rationalize it.
 This is how I feel right now: tired and insecure and angry.